 - Content and duration of a particular COM graduate program

-Please review all instructions and FAQs prior to contacting us, as many common questions can be answered by these instructions.
+Please review all instructions and FAQs prior to contacting us, as many common questions can be answered on our website.
 If you have any questions regarding technical application issues, please contact BU COM Application Services:

 - Application Services phone: (857) 304-2003; open Monday – Friday, 9am-5pm EST.